erikfredner/erikfredner.github.io/about.md

 permalink: /about/
 ---

-I study American literature at Stanford, sometimes using digital humanities methods.
+I am a Ph.D. candidate in the English department at Stanford where I study American literature, sometimes using digital humanities methods.

 I’m also the Coordinator of the [Literary Lab](http://litlab.stanford.edu).

+You can find more about my academic background and work on the the [CV][http://www.erikfredner.com/cv] page.